awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_ldap.md

-# Secure LDAP Communications<a name="ms_ad_ldap"></a>
+# Enable Secure LDAP Communications for AWS Managed Microsoft AD<a name="ms_ad_ldap"></a>

 Lightweight Directory Access Protocol \(LDAP\) is a standard communications protocol used to read and write data to and from Active Directory\.
 Some applications use LDAP to add, remove, or search users and groups in Active Directory or to transport credentials for authenticating users in Active Directory\.

 By default, communications over LDAP are not encrypted\.
 This makes it possible for a malicious user to use network monitoring software to view data packets over the wire\.
 This is why many corporate security policies typically require that organizations encrypt all LDAP communication\.

-To mitigate this form of data exposure, AWS Microsoft AD provides an option for you to enable LDAP over Secure Sockets Layer \(SSL\)/Transport Layer Security \(TLS\), also known as LDAPS\.
-With LDAPS, you can improve security across the wire and meet compliance requirements by encrypting all communications between your LDAP\-enabled applications and AWS Microsoft AD directory\.
+To mitigate this form of data exposure, AWS Managed Microsoft AD provides an option for you to enable LDAP over Secure Sockets Layer \(SSL\)/Transport Layer Security \(TLS\), also known as LDAPS\.
+With LDAPS, you can improve security across the wire and meet compliance requirements by encrypting all communications between your LDAP\-enabled applications and AWS Managed Microsoft AD directory\.

 ## Enable LDAPS<a name="enableldaps"></a>

-You must do most of the setup from the Amazon EC2 instance that you use to manage your AWS Microsoft AD domain controllers\.
+You must do most of the setup from the Amazon EC2 instance that you use to manage your AWS Managed Microsoft AD domain controllers\.
 The following steps guide you through enabling LDAPS for your domain in the AWS Cloud\.

+**Topics**
 + [Step 1: Delegate Who Can Enable LDAPS](#grantpermsldaps)
 + [Step 2: Set Up Your Certificate Authority](#setupca)
 + [Step 3: Create a Certificate Template](#createcustomcert)